LukeFix37/Game-Ecommerce-website/README.md

    - Update the database connection in `includes/config.php` with your MySQL username, password, and database name (if needed).

 5. **Put .zip File into htdocs folder**:
-   - Move the .zip file into the htdocs folder in the XAMPP application folder
+   - Create a folder within htdocs in the XAMPP app folder and name it 'GameGear' then create another folder and name that 'Online-GamingGear-main' and then place the `.zip` folder in there and unzip it

 6. **Turn on XAMPP servers**:
     - Make sure all of the servers are running